RicardoGonzalezJ/ftp_server/README.md

 # Simple FTP server and client

-The aim of this project is for learning the basic of an FTP server and client using node js built-in modules.
+The aim of this project is for learning the basic of an FTP server and client using node js built-in modules using a TCP server.

 I decided to work on this project because I was curious about how a FTP server works.
 The server has 8 basic commands that emulate some of functionalities of a FTP server.
 For now, I only be able to transfer files between two different directories but in the same machine.
+In the other hand, the server accept connection from local machines and remote machines under the same local network and the commands works fine.

 Modules used on this project:
   * Net